igobymatthew/Runtime-ABI/README.md

-# AI Runtime ABI
+# Runtime ABI

-AI Runtime ABI is an experimental contract layer for AI calls.
+Runtime ABI is an experimental contract layer for AI calls.

 The premise is simple: application code should not call models directly.
 It should call versioned task contracts that declare schemas, tool permissions,